AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

 ## Enable live payments

-A production merchant ID will be auto-generated and populated into the [configuration](configure-admin.md).
+A production merchant ID is auto-generated and populated into the [configuration](configure-admin.md).
 Do not change or alter this ID.

 To enable live payments: